Welcome to today's edition of the Rush 24-7 podcast.

 Mark Davis in for Rush.

-Thank you, Johnny, and uh good health wishes to Rush.
+And good health wishes to rush.

 Is it a cold thing?

-Whatever it whatever it is, my brother.
+Whatever it is, my brother, good health to you.

-In the meantime, Mark Davis filling in from WBAP Dallas Fort Worth.
+In the meantime, Mark Davis filling in from WBAP Dallas, Fort Worth.

-Let's do some phone call action, shall we, on Open Line Friday.
+Let's do some phone call action, shall we, on Open Line Friday?

 And funny, I just can't think of a place I'd rather start than with Wilmington, Delaware.